tankwin08/waveformlidar/README.md

 ![alt text](https://github.com/tankwin08/waveformlidar/blob/master/man/figures/r_package_graphic_abstract1.png)

-Recently, one paper has come out to explain how to use this package efficently.
+I had a paper which describe and explain how to use this package efficently.
 You can find it here: https://doi.org/10.3390/rs11212552

 Example codes can be found in https://github.com/tankwin08/waveformlidar/tree/master/vignettes